vtalbot/pjax/readme.md

 ## PJAX for Laravel 4

-Enable the use of PJAX in Laravel 4.
+Enable the use of PJAX in Laravel 4 with redirections.

 #### Installation

-Add `vtalbot/pjax` to `require` section in your `composer.json`
+Add `simonstamm/laravel-pjax` to `require` section in your `composer.json`

-    composer require vtalbot/pjax
+    composer require simonstamm/laravel-pjax

 Add `'VTalbot\Pjax\PjaxServiceProvider',` to `providers` in your `app/config/app.php`